SLLEN: Semantic-aware Low-light Image Enhancement Network: Methodology

-In \cite{fan2020integrating}, Fan \emph{et al.}~ integrates the HSF into LLE by imposing a linear transformation on low-level feature $\bf{L}$.
-Nevertheless, it unintentionally induces two complications; one is that linear transformation is not flexible enough to adjust the $\bf{L}$, and the other is that two semantic based vectors directly calculated from the HSF have the potential to be erroneous due to the fallibility of SSN.
+\textbf{Random Semantic Aware Enhancement Block.} In \cite{fan2020integrating}, Fan \emph{et al.}~ integrate the HSF into LLE by imposing a linear transformation on low-level feature $\bf{L}$.
+Nevertheless, it unintentionally induces two complications; one is that linear transformation is not flexible enough to adjust the $\bf{L}$, and the other is that two semantic based vectors directly calculated from the HSF have the potential to be erroneous due to the fallibility of SS network.
 To tackle this problem, instead of using the HSF, we adopt a non-linear transformation on low-level information with the guidance of random IEF $\bf{B}$.
 Mathematically, it can be written by:

 where $\bf{L_{B}}$ is the adjusted feature, $\alpha$ and $\beta$ are non-linear transformation vectors with the size of $1 \times 1 \times 512$ generated from IEF $\bf{B}$ using several convolutional layers, as shown in Figure~\ref{enhancement_block}(b).
-Compared to the technique \cite{fan2020integrating} that directly employs the HSF extracted from the output map produced by SSN, our strategy can suppress the limitations of SSN and make use of the random semantic characteristics in the IEF to better predict the two vectors, which is beneficial to leverage the inherent relationships between low-level feature and semantic feature.
+Compared to the technique \cite{fan2020integrating} that directly employs the HSF extracted from the SS map, our strategy can suppress the limitations of SS network and make use of the random semantic characteristics in IEF to better predict such vectors, which is beneficial to leverage the inherent relationships between low-level feature and semantic feature.